promanenko/gigaspaces-sbp-jekyll/spring-data-advanced.markdown

 Note that domain class of `PersonDocumentRepository` is now set to `PersonDocument` instead of `SpaceDocument`.
 Also, type name for `PersonDocument` is reused in `@SpaceDocumentName` annotation for the repository.
 {%endnote%}

-If you want to read more on the concept of wrapping the `SpaceDocument`, please, refer to [Extended Document](http://docs.gigaspaces.com/xap101/document-extending.html).
+If you want to read more on the concept of wrapping the `SpaceDocument`, please, refer to [Extended Document]({%latestjavaurl%}/document-extending.html).

 You can supply your Document Repository with query methods.
 But be aware that due to dynamic nature of `SpaceDocument` there is no way for Spring Data to automatically derive query method names into queries.
 The only possibility to declare a method is to use `@Query` annotation or load queries from external resources.
-Refer to [Query methods](#query) to read more on possible find methods declarations.
 Here is an example of Document Repository supplied with search and sorting methods:

 {%highlight java%}
 @SpaceDocumentName(PersonDocument.TYPE_NAME)